rhaulcy/wtp-eecs-2018/pset6/README.md

 Note  that  when  we  define  the `Car`,  the  size  of  each  wheel  is  given  only  by  the  radius  of  the  tire (outer)  circle.
 You  can  compute  the  radius  of  the  wheel  (inner)  circle  as  a  percentage  of  the  radius of  the  tire  circle,  e.g.  60%.

-(c) Test  your  code  by  thoroughly  running  it  through  the  terminal.
+(c) Test  your  code.
 When  you  are  confident  that  your `Car` class  works,  you’re  done!

 ### Submitting your PSET
 After you’ve finished your PSET, log into your Edmodo account, find the post for Problem Set 6, click "Open Assignment", attach all of the files that you created or edited for Problem Set 6, and then click "Turn in Assignment".
 You can resubmit the assignment as many times as you'd like.
 After you turn in your assignment, you're all done!